amalvarezme/python-chaski/README.md

 ensures that messages are only sent to relevant nodes, enhancing efficiency and reducing unnecessary data transfer.
 Moreover, Chaski Confluent's resilience through keep-alive checks and graceful reconnections guarantees continuous and stable network operations.

+## Work Plan

+**Capture Exceptions**:
+Implement robust exception handling across the framework to ensure that all potential errors are caught and managed gracefully.

+**Add Usage Examples**:
+Provide detailed examples demonstrating the use of Chaski Confluent in various scenarios.
+This will help users understand how to integrate and utilize the framework effectively.

+**Add Containers**:
+Integrate containerization support (e.g., Docker) to facilitate the deployment and management of Chaski Confluent nodes in different environments.

+**Add 'Attach Function' Feature to ChaskiRemote**:
+Enhance the ChaskiRemote class by adding a feature that allows functions to be dynamically attached and executed remotely.
+This will increase the flexibility and usability of remote method invocation.

 ## Main Features of Chaski Confluent